-In our uncertain times the option to vote by post is even more important than normal.
+In these uncertain times the option to vote by post is even more important than normal.

-The next set of elections are due to take place on Thursday 6th May across Thames Valley, including for the Police & Crime Commissioner.
+On Thursday 6th May elections are taking place across Thames Valley, including for the Police & Crime Commissioner.

 It is never too early to apply to vote by post, so why not apply today...

 You can choose either to vote by post or to appoint someone else - a proxy - to vote on your behalf.

 To find out more about voting by post, please visit the Government's official site at: https://www.gov.uk/government/publications/apply-for-a-postal-vote

 From this site, you can download an application form to vote by post.

 You can also download a form by clicking the link at the bottom of this page.

 Simply print the form out, complete the details and send it to the local Electoral Registration Officer at the local council's offices.

 In order to register to vote by post for the elections on 6th May your application must be received by your local council by 5pm on Tuesday 20th April.